evandenmark/maiven/README.md

 ## Features

 - User registration and login via auth0
-- delete users via the User page
+- view and delete users via the User page
 - view messages of any user (sent or received)
 - send a message via a post request